Rugosa: Septa

-Rugose corals have a unique arrangement of septa which preserves bilateral symmetry, unlike the fully radial symmetry of tabulate and scleractinian corals.
+Rugose corals have a unique arrangement of septa which preserves bilateral symmetry, unlike the fully radial symmetry of tabulate and modern scleractinian corals.
 The first septum to develop is the cardinal septum, marked by a furrow known as the fossula.
 Next, the counter septum develops on the opposite end of the rim.
 The straight symmetrical axis between the cardinal and counter septum is bilateral in basic form even if the rest of the coral shows radial symmetry.

 Following those first two septa are a pair of widely-spaced alar septa (in the cardinal septum's half of the corallite) and a pair of more narrowly-spaced counter-lateral septa (in the counter septum's half).
 Finally, many more major and minor septa arise in the vicinity of the alar and counter-lateral septa, filling in the rest of the corallite.

 Tabulae and dissepiments

-Rugose corals also show tabulae, horizontal plates that slice through the corallite skeleton in a top-to-bottom series.
+Rugose corals also show tabulae (singular: tabula), horizontal plates that slice through the corallite skeleton in a top-to-bottom series.
 Tabulae tend to be concentrated near the center of the corallite in a region known as the tabularium.
 Rugose corals almost always have dissepiments: curved, overlapping plates interlinking between the various septa and tabulae.
 Dissepiments are concentrated near the wall of the corallite in a mesh-like region known as the marginarium or dissepimentarium.

+A close view of a Petoskey stone.
+Actually the colonial rugose coral Hexagonaria, a columnariine from Middle Devonian Michigan.

 Many shallow-water solitary rugosans have a dense marginarium which may help protect the coral against waves.
-In some rugosans, the dissepiments and the bases of the septa are so densely packed that the outer region is a solid layer known as the stereozone.
-Conversely, many deep-water colonial rugosans have reduced septa and no distinct boundary between individual corallites, relying on a broad, low-density marginarium to spread out the coral's weight akin to a snowshoe.
+In some rugosans, the dissepiments and/or the bases of the septa are so densely packed that the outer region of the corallite is a solid layer known as the stereozone.
+On the other hand, colonial rugosans living in turbid waters tend to have reduced septa and no distinct boundary between individual corallites, relying on a broad, low-density marginarium to spread out the coral's weight akin to a snowshoe.

 Axial structures

 Rugose corals often have a columella, a dense rod running up the center (axis) of the corallite.
-It is common in rugose corals because they were mainly solitary and so required the extra support.
+It is common in rugose corals because they were mainly solitary, and so required the extra support.
 Tabulate corals have no columella because they were always colonial and relied on the support of neighboring corallites.
 Alternatively, the center of the corallite may be supported by the aulos, a tube filled with tabulae.